Skip to main content

 • “Excellent strategy game, with an engaging campaign that greatly enhances the value over just 'instant battle' missions.”

-• “I cannot emphasize just how poorly thought out the campaign is; you get missions where you can suddenly fail and have no idea what actually triggered the failure.”
+• “I cannot emphasise just how poorly thought out the campaign is, you get missions where you can just suddenly fail and you have no idea what actually triggered the failure.”

 • “The campaign missions are a lesson in bad game design.”